-Larry has been an active pilot since 1973 and has accumulated more than 3,200 hours of flight time.
+Larry has been an active pilot since 1973 and has accumulated more than 4,600 hours of flight time.
 He currently owns a Piper Malibu Meridian based at New Haven, Connecticut.
 He holds a Private Pilot Certificate with Multi-Engine and Instrument ratings.
 Larry’s aviation-related activities have included collecting planes made by Buhl Aircraft Company made in the 1930’s.

 An early pioneer in the wireless industry, he is CEO of Iridium Communications Inc., a global provider of mobile satellite communications.
 Matt resides in McLean, VA.

 James “Jim” N. Hauslein has been an AOPA member since 1987 and joined the AOPA Board of Trustees in 2012.
-In addition to his role as Treasurer, he also serves on the AOPA Board of Trustees’ Executive Committee, the Compensation, Organization, and HR Committee, and Chairs the Finance and Investment Committee.
+In addition to his role as Treasurer, he also serves on the AOPA Board of Trustees’ Executive Committee, the Compensation, Organization, and HR Committee, the Nominating Committee, and Chairs the Finance and Investment Committee.